Hazeman27/save-princesses/README.md

 }
 ```

+> Note: this algorithm is taken from [www.geeksforgeeks.com](https://www.geeksforgeeks.org/write-a-c-program-to-print-all-permutations-of-a-given-string/).

 This algorithm takes `O(2 * N * N!)` time, where `N` is the amount of target coordinates.
 Then, for each of these permutations we find the shortest path with Dijkstra's algorithm.